 Did you know that you can also "request" a particular Instructor, so if you know someone or someone has been recommended to you, you can ask for that person?

 The Remarkables and Cardrona get the 'family friendly' big tick!
 Both ski areas are well suited to families.
 The Remarks has a great tubing run which is a lot of fun for the whole family, and Cardrona has probably the most comprehensive kids ski school and child minding for kids from as young as 3 months old.

 I'm a non-skier, what can I do on the mountain while the rest of the family is skiing/riding?

 Most ski areas have great slope viewing areas where you can hang out with a coffee and a good book.
 The Remarkables often has live music, DJ's and entertainment throughout the season and they also have a great tubing park.
+At Coronet Peak you can ride in one of the gondolas up to the top, and then hang out on the viewing deck or walk up to the very peak of the Peak.
 Warm waterproof footwear (not ski boots) is a good idea for your comfort.
 You can rent apres ski boots if you are planning on playing around in the snow.